AvaniDange/CODETECH-Task1/README.md

 ### Key Activities
 1. Map user journeys for store owners and renters.
 2. Design screens for listing, browsing, and booking items.
-3. Test prototypes for smooth navigation and functionality.

 ### Technology Used: Figma
 1. Design collaborative, scalable wireframes for multi-user interfaces.